Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: June 5, 2025 (Discord count graphic)
+Last changed: June 6, 2025 (Discord count graphic, spelling)

 News Sources